Sparks Justice Court

 • For Stalking/Harassment forms click here.

-• After picking up four (4) copies of the Order, you must have the Order served upon the Adverse Party by either the Washoe County Sheriff's Office or a Licensed Process Servers.
+• After picking up four (4) copies of the Order, you must have the Order served upon the Adverse Party by either the Washoe County Sheriff's Office or a Licensed Process Server.
 Two (2) copies will need to be provided for service and the other two (2) copies will need to be retained by you.
 The Order is not valid until the Adverse Party is served.

 • Appear on the court date provided to you.
 The judge presiding will determine if an Extended Order for Protection should be granted.
 If granted and served, the Order may be enforced for up to one (1) year.